pmotadeee/Sistema-de-Controle-Adaptativo-inspirado-em-IA/readme.md

-Here is the **clean, professional, fully reorganized README in English**, preserving all your content while making it coherent, structured, and ready for GitHub.

-If you want a shorter version, a more formal whitepaper version, or GitHub-Pages-ready docs, just say the word.

----

 # 🧠 **Adaptive Control System — README**

 This repository contains a prototype **Bayesian daemon** for adaptive optimization of Linux systems.